DRAMA STRATEGIES

 Conscience Alley

-One person walks down an alleyway made by the group and listens to thoughts or advice.
+One person walks down an alleyway made by the group and makes a decision based on their advice.

 Cross-Cutting